zacbraddy/Vimspirational/README.md

 Main > Update > Do automatic check on | Startup
 Main > Update > Preferred release type | Stable
-Features > In-console optionns > Use Clink in prompt | On Startup > Environment | Added the line `set projects=<projects folder path>` Startup > Tasks | Added a Tools::Vim task I also set the hotkey for this task to Alt+N Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+T and also set the startup Project to my projects folder
+Features > In-console optionns > Use Clink in prompt | On Startup > Startup options > Specified named task | {Bash::Git bash}
+Startup > Environment | Added the line `set projects=<projects folder path>` Startup > Tasks | Added a Tools::Vim task I also set the hotkey for this task to Alt+N Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+T and also set the startup Project to my projects folder and set as Default task for new console

 ## Problems I'm sure I can solve but haven't yet
 - Make it so vim doesn't make all those extra files like the swap file etc.